-He is passionate about exploring the role of science and STEM education in building disaster-resilient society in the age of various local and global crises.
-In so doing, he is committed to interdisciplinary approaches between science and other subjects such as history, social studies, RE and language.
+He is interested in exploring the role of science and STEM education in building disaster-resilient society in times of various local and global crises.
+He is committed to interdisciplinary approaches between science and other subjects such as history, citizenship and RE.

 His work has been published in leading education journals including International Journal of Science Education, Science & Education, Asia Pacific Education Review, Research in Science Education, Cultural Studies of Science Education, Journal of Curriculum Studies and Educational Philosophy and Theory.
 Wonyong serves as a reviewer for journals such as Science Education, Science & Education, Journal of Research in Science Teaching, Oxford Review of Education, Journal of Curriculum Studies, Cultural Studies of Science Education, Asia-Pacific Science Education, The Asia-Pacific Education Researcher, European Journal of Education and Education Sciences.